MobilityData/gbfs/gbfs.md

 ### Seasonal Shutdowns, Disruptions of Service

 Feeds SHOULD continue to be published during seasonal or temporary shutdowns.
 Feed URLs SHOULD NOT return a 404.
-An empty bikes array SHOULD be returned by `free_bike_status.json`.
+An empty vehicles array SHOULD be returned by `vehicle_status.json`.
 Stations in `station_status.json` SHOULD be set to `is_renting:false`, `is_returning:false` and `is_installed:false` where applicable.
 Seasonal shutdown dates SHOULD be reflected in `system_calendar.json`.

 Announcements for disruptions of service, including disabled stations or temporary closures of stations or systems SHOULD be made in `system_alerts.json`.